 The School Pantry Program, a program of Feeding America, is designed to alleviate child hunger by increasing food access for school children and their families.
 School-based food pantries may have a permanent residence within a school or may operate through a mobile distribution where food is brought to the school and distributed each month.
 Within a safe environment, students have discrete access to food daily or weekly.
 The School Pantry offers shelf-stable items, such as cereal, mac and cheese, soups, crackers, fruit cups, and microwavable meals, to take and consume at home.

-For the 2017-2018 school year, the Food Bank has partnered with other organizations and 9 schools to establish school pantry programs serving children and their families in Columbiana, Mahoning and Trumbull counties:
+For the 2018-2019 school year, the Food Bank has partnered with schools throughout the tri-county area to establish school pantry programs serving children and their families in need of food assistance:

 Austintown Middle School

 Boardman Center Intermediate (in partnership with the Boardman Lions Club)

 Niles Middle School

 Warren G. Harding High School (in partnership with United Way of Trumbull County)

 Youngstown Community School (in partnership with the United Way of Youngstown and the Mahoning Valley)